AmazingPhysicsForAll

 What if we detect life in a star system which is 100 light years away from Earth?
 To visit those aliens, we need to travel for 184,000 years!

-So, we have to conclude that it is, at present, impossible for us to make a trip to any exoplanet using our current technologies.
+So, that makes us conclude that it is, at present, impossible for us to make a trip to any exoplanet using our current technologies.

 How about communicating?